 UK experts get bird`s eye view into nests

-Using field experiments in Africa and a new computer model that gives them a bird`s eye view of the world, Cambridge scientists have discovered how a bird decides whether or not a cuckoo has laid an egg in its nest.
+Scientists have discovered how a bird decides that a cuckoo has laid an egg in its nest.

 London: Using field experiments in Africa